umayrh/umayrh.github.io/_posts/2021-03-14-the-algorithmic-beauty-of-plants.md

 > "The idea of form implicitly contains also the history of such a form."

-Notes on Prusinkiewicz and Lindenmayer's beautiful book, "The Algorithmic Beauty of Plans" (Springer-Verlag, 1990), which is also available [online](http://algorithmicbotany.org/papers/#abop).
+Notes on Prusinkiewicz and Lindenmayer's beautiful book, "The Algorithmic Beauty of Plants" (Springer-Verlag, 1990), which is also available [online](http://algorithmicbotany.org/papers/#abop).
+Image derived from [2].

 ## 1 Graphical modeling using L-systems